YourNiceCv

 You likely committed one of the cardinal sins of ATS formatting.
 In this comprehensive guide, we will break down the most common mistakes that confuse Applicant Tracking Systems, explain the technical reasons why they fail, and show you exactly how to fix them.

 The biggest tragedy in modern recruitment is brilliant candidates being filtered out by simple formatting errors.
-An ATS doesn't care how pretty your CV is; it only cares if it can extract the data.
+An ATS doesn't care how pretty your resume is; it only cares if it can extract the data.

 Mistake 1: Using Complex Layouts and Graphics